-A candidate shall:
+Every candidate shall:

 - A. Be at least 30 years of age, a U.S. citizen for nine years, and a resident of California when elected.
-U.S. Const.
-Art.
-I, §3 - B. Have a valid voter registration affidavit on file in the county of residence at the time nomination papers are obtained. §2011 - C. Satisfy the following registration requirements: - 1.
+U.S. Const., Art.
+I, §3 - B. Satisfy the following registration requirements: - 1.
 Be registered with the political party whose nomination he or she is seeking for not less than three months immediately prior to the time the declaration of candidacy is presented to the county elections official or, if eligible to register for less than three months, for as long as he or she has been eligible to register to vote in California.

-§8001(a)(1)

-2. Not have been registered as affiliated with any other qualified political party within twelve months immediately prior to the filing of the declaration of candidacy. §8001(a)(2)
+§8001(a)(1)2 - 2.
+Not have been registered as affiliated with any other qualified political party within twelve months immediately prior to the filing of the declaration of candidacy. §8001(a)(2)